kbaseattic/assembly/ar_client/tutorial.md

 Retrieving Results
 ------------------
 Once it is confirmed that a job's "Status" is "complete," result data can be downloaded from the server.
-To download result data from the last submitted job:

-`arast get`

-or to download result data from a particular job:
+To download result data from a completed job:

 `arast get -j JOB_ID`